getvero/vero-ios/README.md

 # vero-ios

-The simplest way to get up and running with Vero with your existing XCode project is by using our iOS API wrapper.
+This is an old library that suggests an approach for running Vero from within an existing XCode project.
+It is a thin wrapper for Vero's API.
+The full documentation for this API can be found [here](http://developers.getvero.com/?bash).

+Alternatively, we would recommend using [Segment.com's](https://segment.com) [iOs Library](https://segment.com/docs/libraries/ios/).

 ## Getting started